novalagung/learndevops/en/kubernetes-minikube-deployment-service-horizontal-autoscale.md

 So the three objects mentioned above will be defined in a `.yaml` file.
 One object usually represented by one config file, however, in this tutorial, we will write all configs in a single file.

 Now create a file called `k8s.yaml` (or use another name, it is fine).
 Open the file using your favorite editor.
-Next, we shall begin config definition.
+Next, we shall begin the config definition.

 ---